lauracowen/lauracowen.github.io/postnatal_recommendations.md

 - [Why Tongue-tie Matters (Pinter & Martin book by Sarah Oakley)](https://www.amazon.co.uk/dp/B08VX3CB3K) (book)

   Reviews the research on tongue tie.
-Even if your baby has tongue tie, you don't need to read this, but it's an easy-read if you want to understand more.
+Even if your baby has tongue tie, you don't need to read this, but it's an easy read if you want to understand more.

    One thing I don't recommend (though obviously it's your call!) is the mention of "bodywork" and osteopaths.
 As far as I can tell, there's no evidence that it can help improve breastfeeding (I keep meaning to email the author to check this but there are no citations for her assertions about "bodywork" in the book, which you almost don't notice when the rest of the book is about reviewing the evidence).
 My personal opinion is that, without evidence that it actually works, it's just a way to make money from desperate parents who will pay money for anything if they think it might help (here's [what the NHS says about the evidence for osteopathy](https://www.nhs.uk/conditions/osteopathy/)).